 Can visitors get the info they seek in one or two clicks?
-Clear concise navigation and calls to action are critical.
-Simple, intuitive and minimal.
+Straightforward, concise navigation and calls to action are critical.
+Simple, intuitive, and minimal.

-Navigation is tough because we want to cram everything into that limited nav bar real estate.
+Navigation is tricky because we want to cram everything into that limited nav bar real estate.
 Just resolve yourself to the fact that everything will not fit.
-This is where prioritizing what site visitors would be looking for comes into play again.
+You want to prioritize what site visitors will be looking for.

 My navigation caters to what I know those who land on my site are looking for.
-Based on that alone you wouldn’t know that within are almost a hundred pages and over one hundred posts within ten categories.
+So based on that alone, you wouldn’t know that within are almost 80 pages and over 120 posts within five categories.

-This is where internal linking is so important.
+Internal linking is essential to guiding site visitors to related topics within your website.
 Use every opportunity within your content to link to other content that is apropos.
-This guides visitors to related content and is good for SEO and indexing as well.
+This directs visitors to similar content and is suitable for SEO and indexing as well.

 If we scroll more than an extra half a page, is the content worth it?
-Not just because you feel it important.
-Be honest — is it compelling enough that visitors take the time to actually read and scroll because they feel it is important and valuable.
+Not just because you feel it is important.
+To be honest — is it compelling enough that visitors take the time to read and scroll because they think it is essential and valuable.

-This would include clickable navigation lists at the top of the article, subheadings, short sentences and paragraphs.
-With every word being necessary to the value of the article.
+This would include clickable navigation lists at the top of the article, subheadings, short sentences, and paragraphs, with every word necessary to the article’s value.